 Onlies in their 20s, 40s, 60s and 70s shared their feelings.
 They revealed five distinct only child benefits:

-- Only child benefits: a closer relationship with parents
+1. A closer relationship with parents

 Having more children doesn’t necessarily lead to a happier home.
 Only children in their twenties reported in a study titled “I Always Knew Mom and Dad Loved Me Best: Experiences of Only Children” that they value their time alone and their close relationship with their parents.
 Only children reported being grateful for not having to compete with siblings or share their parents’ attention.